ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ![Length vs. Error](../analysis/figures/length_vs_error.png){#fig:length-vs-error width="\linewidth" fig-pos="H"}

   These results suggest that, within the 25–60-word range typical of the corpus, abstract length explains essentially none of the variation in LLM accuracy.

-* Patentee-name redaction (E-2) – To test for possible *training-data contamination*, the five-call o3 ensemble (E-1) was rerun after masking every patentee name in the abstract with `[NAME]`.
-If the model had memorised grant-name ⟷ coordinate pairs from its pre-training corpus, removing this cue should have caused a sharp accuracy drop.
-In practice mean error rose only slightly—from 18.7 km to 20.4 km—and the ≤10 km hit-rate fell by just 4.6 pp (39.5 → 34.9).
-The mild degradation indicates that the model is drawing on the descriptive toponyms and spatial clues in the text rather than retrieving memorised locations, providing no evidence of leakage from the historical grants themselves.

-* Temperature sweep – Four temperatures (0.0 / 0.4 / 0.8 / 1.2) were evaluated for the one-shot prompt on gpt-4.1-2025-04-14 (M4) and gpt-4o-2024-08-06 (M5).
-Mean error for gpt-4.1-2025-04-14 varied narrowly between 34 km (*t*=0.0) and 31.7 km (*t*=0.8), indicating a shallow optimum around 0.8. gpt-4o-2024-08-06 showed no systematic trend (32–33 km across the grid).
-Given the marginal gains, t = 0.8 is fixed for gpt-4.1-2025-04-14 and the default t = 0.0 is kept for gpt-4o-2024-08-06 in all downstream benchmarks.

 # 7 Discussion